Engineering Technology and Management (B.S.E.T.M.)

 Opportunities Upon Graduation

 Based on our annual survey, we know that Engineering Technology and Management graduates go to work for large international companies as well as small local companies.
-Commonly reported job titles from our alumni include Manufacturing Engineer, Project Engineer, Quality Engineer, Application/Sales Engineer, and Operations Manager.
+Commonly reported job titles from our alumni include manufacturing engineer, quality engineer, process engineer, applications engineer, sales engineer, production manager, project manager, and operations manager.
 Due to the business focus of the major many graduates advance in their careers to senior positions in organizational management.